-During 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch® Verio®, and acknowledged that there would be a delay as a result.
+During 2009, LifeScan chose not to proceed with the registration of the then current product but to proceed with an enhanced product, called OneTouch Verio[®], and acknowledged that there would be a delay as a result.
 As a result of this change, LifeScan agreed to pay additional amounts per strip manufactured by us in 2010 and 2011 up to a specified volume limit ("manufacturing initiation payments").
 At the same time, we agreed to pay LifeScan a marketing support payment in each of the two years following the first year in which 1 billion strips are sold by LifeScan equal to 40% of the total manufacturing initiation payments made.
-LifeScan has sold just over 900 million strips in the 2015 financial year.
-Management has concluded that this loss contingency be accrued in 2015 as "Other liability" in consolidated balance sheets as it is both probable and the amount can be reliably estimated.
+LifeScan sold just over 900 million strips in the 2015 financial year.
+Management concluded that this loss contingency be accrued in 2015 as "Other liability" in the consolidated balance sheets as it is both probable and the amount can be reliably estimated.
+LifeScan has sold over a billion strips during the 2016 financial year.
 The total amount of marketing support payments to be paid to LifeScan is US\$2,048,602 (equivalent to A\$2,804,000).